So You Think You Can Dance (American TV series) season 16: So You Think You Can Dance Live! 2019 tour

 In July 2019, the So You Think You Can Dance Live!
 2019 tour was announced.
 The forty-stop tour starts October 12 in Atlantic City, New Jersey—covering the U.S., with two Canadian stops—and ends December 6, 2019, in Reno, Nevada.

-The Top Ten contestants will be among the performers, which will also include two SYTYCD All-Stars: Lauren Froderman, season seven winner; and Cyrus "Glitch" Spencer, season nine finalist.
+The Top Ten contestants will be among the performers, which will also include two SYTYCD All-Stars: Lauren Froderman, season seven winner; and Cyrus "Glitch" Spencer, season nine contestant.
 The concert will feature some of the current season's most popular routines and also include original works created for the tour.

 National Dance Day

 The 10th anniversary of National Dance Day (September 21), an event started by SYTYCD creator and lead judge Nigel Lythgoe's American Dance Movement (formerly the Dizzy Feet Foundation) was announced for several weeks.
 The official routine choreography is by Matt Steffanina to “Electricity” by Dua Lipa.